-Asia Real Estate Multi Asset Income Fund

-The Sub-Fund aims to maximize total returns with an income payout focus over the medium to long term through the implementation of an actively managed investment strategy investing primarily in a diversified range of equities, Real Estate Investment Trusts ("REITs"), equity-related securities, bonds and other collective investment schemes (including sub-funds of the SICAV) related to real estate and/or infrastructure companies, which are incorporated, listed in or have their area of primary activity in the Asia Pacific ex-Japan Region.
+Name of Sub-Fund Investment Objective, Focus and Approach Asia Real Estate Multi Asset Income Investment Objective and Focus Multi Asset Income Fund The Sub-Fund aims to maximize total returns with an income payout focus over the medium to long term through the implementation of an actively managed investment strategy investing primarily in a diversified range of equities, listed Real Estate Investment Trusts ("REITs"), equity related securities, bonds and other collective investment schemes (including sub-funds of th SICAV) related to real estate and/or infrastructure companies, which are incorporated, listed in or have their area of primary activity in the Asia Pacific ex-Japan Region.
 The Sub-Fund may also invest in depositary receipts, including ADRs and GDRs, debt securities convertible into common shares, preference shares and warrants.
 ADRs and GDRs that the Sub-Fund may invest in will not have embedded derivatives.
 The Sub-Fund is not subject to any limitation on the portion of its net assets that may be invested in any companies with a particular market capitalisation.
 The Sub-Fund may invest in various types of bonds issued by a range of entities, including but not limited to government, sovereign entities or corporates.

-The Sub-Fund may invest up to 50% of its net assets in fixed income securities rated below investment grade (i.e. rated below BBB- by Standard & Poor's or comparable ratings by Moody's Investors Services or Fitch Ratings) or unrated debt securities, including up to 10% in CMBS, MBS and ABS.
-For the purpose of this Sub-Fund, the term "unrated debt securities" is defined to mean that neither the debt security itself, nor its issuer has a credit rating.
+The Sub-Fund may invest up to 10% of its net assets in CMBS, MBS and ABS.
+The Sub-Fund may invest up to 50% of its net assets in fixed income securities rated below investment grad (i.e. rated below BBB- by Standard & Poor's or comparable ratings by Moody's Investors Service or Fitch Ratings) or unrated debt securities.
+For the purpose of this Sub-Fund, the term "unrated debt securities" 1 is defined to mean that neither the debt security itself, nor its issuer has a credit rating.